How Does a Shower Work?

 - Laminar-flow: water is separated into individual streams for a direct approach

-Wall-mounted showerheads are your traditional style, while handheld showerheads provide versatility and convenience, rainfall showers give you a tropical resort feel, while something like a filtered showerhead ensures you have the cleanest water possible.
+The wall-mounted fixed shower head is your traditional style.
+There is also the handheld shower head that provides versatility and convenience.
+Rainfall showers give you a tropical resort feel, while something like a filtered shower head ensures you have the cleanest water possible.

-Are you after shower repairs, a new showerhead installation or any other bathroom plumbing services?
-Call the customer service team at Metropolitan Plumbing and we’ll have a licensed and experienced plumber on the road with our same day service promise!
+Are you after some shower drain pipe repairs, a new mixer shower head installation or any other bathroom plumbing services?
+Call the customer service team at Metropolitan Plumbing and we’ll have a licensed and experienced plumber on the road with our same-day service promise!